If you ask me, bacon is one of life’s greatest gifts, don't you think? Here's why...

 The short answer to this question is typically four to five days but it obviously depends on the use by date before you bought it, how you store it, and the quality of the bacon.

-During this timeframe, your bacon will usually be fine to eat but you still need to use your own judgement (i.e. your eyes and nose to check the colour, appearance and smell).
+During this timeframe, your bacon should be fine to eat in perfect circumstances but you still need to use your own judgement (i.e. your eyes and nose to check the colour, appearance and smell).

 The main things that you will want to make sure of are that the bacon is stored safely and that it was cooked correctly before storing.